Joseph Jenkins Roberts: Emigrating to Liberia

 Several years before leaving for Liberia, Roberts established a business with his friend William Nelson Colson from Petersburg.
 Known as Roberts, Colson, & Company, the partnership continued and even expanded after Roberts emigrated, exporting palm products, camwood, and ivory to the United States and trading American goods at a company store in Monrovia.
 Roberts made several trips to the United States, including stops in New York, Philadelphia, and Richmond as a representative of the firm.
 In 1835, Colson emigrated to Liberia, but died shortly after his arrival.
 Expanding into coastal trade, the Roberts family became successful members of the local establishment.

 During this time, Joseph's brother, John Wright Roberts, entered the ministry of the Liberian Methodist Church.
 Later he became a bishop.
 After starting as a trader, the youngest brother, Henry Roberts, studied medicine at the Berkshire Medical College in Massachusetts.
 Joseph Roberts was successful enough to pay for his brother's tuition.
 Henry returned to Liberia to work as a physician.

 In 1833, Joseph Roberts became high sheriff of the colony.
 One of his responsibilities was to organize militias to travel to the interior to collect taxes from the indigenous peoples and put down their raids against areas under colonial rule.
 In 1839, the American Colonization Society appointed Roberts as vice governor.

 Two years later, after the death of governor Thomas Buchanan, Roberts was appointed as the first African-American governor of Liberia.
-Roberts’ skills as a diploma and a politician soon became apparent.
+Roberts’ skills as a diplomat and a politician soon became apparent.
 He became convinced that Liberia had the potential.
 Then the legislature called for a referendum, in which voters chose independence.
 On July 26, 1847, a group of eleven delegates declared Liberia independent.
 He won the first presidential election on October 5, 1847, and was sworn into office on January 3, 1848, with Nathaniel Brander as vice president.